-Phone Advice & Guidance is a useful tool to Dr Ali who has used it on many opportunities to benefit his patients.
+Telephone Advice & Guidance is a useful tool to Dr Ali who has used it on many opportunities to benefit his patients.
 Before the service was introduced, Dr Ali’s primary methods for contacting consultants included phoning the hospital switchboard or writing an email.
-Dr Ali prefers Phone Advice & Guidance as it is:
+Dr Ali prefers Telephone Advice & Guidance as it is:

 “Quick and easy to use.”

 It has also had positive results for his patients.
 Many of them have been able to:

 “Stay at home or [have been] seen in a clinic soon after.”

 When asked what advice he would give to other GPs who are unsure about using the service, Dr Ali said: